 It is a long history.
 This bean is loved throughout the world, from India, throughout the Middle East, into Europe and beyond.
-From spicy curries to soft and unctious beans in salads.
-From pasta dishes to omlette like soccas and farinatas.
+From spicy curries to soft and unctuous beans in salads.
+From pasta dishes to omelette like Soccas and Farinatas.
 Ground into flour and cooked on its own or mixed with other flours.
-This humple little pea sure is powerful.
+This humble little pea sure is powerful.

 About The Chickpea

 Most popular in the Middle Eastern dish hummus, chickpeas are a roundish, beige to light green members of the legume family.
 They are grown primarily in Asia, India, and in the Mediterranean.There are basically 2 types – Kabuli, or the larger European chickpea, and Desi, the smaller Indian variety.

 In addition to the usual white chickpea, there is also a black variety and a green one.

 Chickpeas are used a lot in Italian cooking, being used to make pasta and bean dishes.
 They are added to marinated vegetables and in antipasto.
 The French love the chickpeas and chickpea flour also.

 Gram Flour – Chickpea Flour